koushik-ms/educated-nerves/custom-image-classifier-tensorflow.md

 ## Data is the new Oil!

 To train an accurate classifier requires a lot of training data of good quality.
 In my case I was looking for images with Darth Vader and Elsa.
 And, yes, Google is my best friend.
-I made sure I included some non-standard images e.g., [this][1] and [this][2] for Darth Vader and [this][3] and [this][4] for Elsa.
+I made sure I included some non-standard images e.g., [this][1] and [this][2] for Darth Vader; [this][3] and [this][4] for Elsa.
 For each category, I downloaded about 250-300 images in relatively small sizes (300x150 or smaller) and set aside about 10% of this for testing and used the remaining images for training.

 In general, the success of any ML / AI training really depends on the quality of training data and there are methods to [prepare][5] [the data][6].